testifysec/witness-website/content/en/docs/Attestors/commandrun.md

 title: "Command"
 linkTitle: "Command"
 date: 2022-05-01
-description: Collect information about and trace the execution of a command
+description: "Collect information about and trace the execution of a command"
 ---

 The Command Attestor collects information about a command that TestifySec Witness executes and observes.